Bhanu555/IOS-App-Using-Ionic1-angularjs-with-an-objective-c-plugin-/README.md

 * Do ionic serve to check your app on safari

-Connect your phone using an USB cable.
+* Connect your phone using an USB cable.

-Check for USB debugging is activated!
+* Check for USB debugging is activated!

-Build your app using:
+* Build your app using:

-ionic cordova Build ios --device
+* ionic cordova Build ios --device

-Run your app using:
+* Run your app using:
 ionic cordova run ios --device

-Debug/Inspect your app on the console going to: Safari --> Develop --> Your iphone
+* Debug/Inspect your app on the console going to: Safari --> Develop --> Your iphone

+* Check clobbers tag inside plugin.xml to know the plugin name(also check Plugin ID & activity tag of ios to make sure plugin is loaded during your build) and related conversation.js file to know what function is called along with the plugin usage.
+ex: 'cordova.videoconversation' is the clobbers element and 'open' is the function called in conversation.js

 Happy Coding! :)